State Bank of the USSR: Demise

 Following the election of Boris Yeltsin as chairman of the Supreme Soviet of Russia and the elections of the Congress of People's Deputies of Russia in March 1990, the Russian republic sought to distance itself from the central government and on 12 June, it declared state sovereignty.
 In July, the government of the Russian SFSR formed the Central Bank of Russia (CBR) from the Russian republic's branch of Gosbank.
 The government had sought to create a counterweight to Gosbank during the struggle for state sovereignty.
 In October, it created Vneshtorgbank Russia as its own foreign trade bank.
 In December, the Law on the Central Bank and the Law on Banks and Banking Activity was passed in the Russian republic, which formalized the CBR's independence.

 In December 1990, Soviet prime minister Valentin Pavlov and Gosbank director Viktor Gerashchenko responded to the Russian SFSR's passage of sovereign banking laws by validating all 50 and 100 ruble notes in circulation from the following month.
 As the Bank of Russia was not informed, the public's trust in Gosbank was greatly damaged.
 The Soviet republics stopped paying most taxes to the central government, and in March 1991, Gosbank estimated that only seven billion rubles of expected tax revenue had been remitted by the republics, out of a total of 23.4 billion rubles.
 Deputy Premier Grigory Yavlinsky advocated for the creation of a "banking union", namely a formal monetary union among the Soviet republics, in the New Union Treaty, but that attempt rapidly foundered in the second half of 1991.

 Gosbank and the CBR continued to operate in parallel until the August Coup.
 On 23 August, Russian president Boris Yeltsin ordered the Council of Ministers of the Soviet Union to finish the transfer of Union-level organizations within the Russian SFSR to the government of the Russian SFSR by the end of the year.
 Andrei Zverev was appointed by the government of the Russian SFSR as the temporary director of Gosbank, although Gerashchenko did not submit his resignation until 26 December.
 On 15 November, Yeltsin took over the Ministry of Finance of the USSR and Goznak.
 After the signing of the Belovezh Accords, the Presidium of the Supreme Soviet of Russia passed a resolution transferring Gosbank's "facilities, documents, and specialists" to the Bank of Russia, and on 1 January 1992, it took over the rest of Gosbank's resources in Russia, after which Gosbank officially ceased to exist.

 Leadership

-The following is a list of the chairmen of the Board of the State Bank.
-The chairman was appointed by the Premier of the Soviet Union.
+The following is a list of the governors of the Board of the State Bank.
+The governor was appointed by the Premier of the Soviet Union.